How Much Does a Cremation Cost?

 Free cremation (or low cost cremation) usually occurs when a family decides to donate a body to science.
 By donating the body to science you're helping medical researches perform important research that benefits the rest of society.
 Make sure you choose a reputable company, like Science Care, that offers free cremation as a part of their body donation program.
 After the company or organization you have the body donated to is finished, they will usually return the ashes to the family, free of charge.

 Why is cremation less expensive?

 Cremation is generally the less expensive option, especially when a direct cremation takes place.
 A direct cremation is when the body is almost immediately cremated and does not include a funeral service.
-Direct cremation is less expensive due to a few factors.
+It is always Direct cremation is less expensive due to a few factors.

 - No viewing or wake.
 The body will not be prepared or embalmed, which means that a traditional viewing or wake will not be held.

-The body is generally stored in an urn after cremation is performed, which eliminates the need for a burial vault or plot, which can cost anywhere from $200-$20,000.
+The ashes, or cremains, are generally stored in an urn after cremation is performed, which eliminates the need for a burial vault or plot, which can cost anywhere from $200-$20,000.

 Cremation Costs vs. Burial Costs

 Here’s a general breakdown of what you can expect when comparing cremation costs to burial costs.
 Something to note is that cremation costs can be as low as $485 depending on the state, if you opt for a direct cremation with a simple container.
 Cremation costs increase considerably when services are held and the body is prepared.
 Keep in mind that these prices will vary depending on state, location, and services you opt for.